-Figure 1: Two almost-identical interactive programs purporting to teach phasor concepts.
+Fig. 1.
+Two almost-identical interactive programs purporting to teach phasor concepts.
 The left panel shows the version designed for continuous-input and output; the learner drags the blue phasor and moves it around while observing the constantly-changing time-domain sinusoid that the phasor represents in the window below.
 The right panel displays the discrete-time version in which the learner enters values for the phasor magnitude and angle.
-In this version, the phasor is not changed until the user presses the "Update" button.
+In this version, the phasor is not changed until the user presses the "Update" button

 The experiment was conducted in three stages.
-First, students were randomly selected to be in the A or B teams, corresponding to the continuous or discrete cohorts.
+First, students were randomly selected to be in the A or B teams by alphabetically ordering students in each class and assigning even numbers to continuous and odd numbers to discrete cohorts.
 Both groups were given ten minutes to read identical tutorials, available at [10], that provide an introduction to the mathematics linking phasors with their time-domain sinusoids.
 Students were next given instructions to download the phasor application appropriate to their cohort, downloadable at [9], and given a set of identical exercises to complete requiring them to use the software application to determine relationships between various given phasors and their time-domain representations.
-Last, students were required to close the phasor demo applications and complete a questionnaire [11] which probed their objective understanding of the phasor concept as well as as their subjective beliefs about their understanding of phasors, and their rating of the phasor demonstration app as a learning tool.
-The questionnaire began by requesting their selfassessment of subject mastery, and their subjective determination of the utility of applications such as these in learning causal relationships in engineering.
-For example in question 6 of the questionnaire, students were asked "How well do you feel you understand the relationship between a phasor and its associated sinusoid?"
+Last, students were required to close their phasor applications and complete questionnaires [11] which probed their objective understanding of phasors as well as their subjective beliefs about the quality of their understanding of phasors, as well as their rating of the phasor demonstration app as a learning tool.
+The questionnaire began by requesting their self-assessment of subject mastery, and their subjective determination of the utility of applications such as these in learning causal relationships in engineering.
+For example, in guestion 6 of the questionnaire, students were asked "How well do you feel you understand the relationship between a phasor and its associated sinusoid?"
 Questions 8-14 were designed to measure students' objective performance in recognizing the equivalence between a phasor and its corresponding time domain signal.
 The final question asked the students again to provide their subjective determination of the utility of applications such as these for learning causal engineering relationships as compared to traditional methods of instruction.
 The comparison of the results for the discrete vs. continuous phasor apps were evaluated using the two-tailed student T distribution.